Statement of Purpose

 Justice: fairness in the distribution of research benefits and burdens.
 In selecting human subjects for research, investigators should ensure that no group of participants is either consistently selected to participate in research, or consistently deprived of the opportunity to do so.

 The Institutional Review Board (IRB) is the body charged with reviewing and approving all proposed research involving human subjects, whether funded or not, conducted under the auspices of Wabash College by its faculty, students or staff, or by outside investigators using Wabash College students, personnel, facilities, or data collected at the College.
 "Research" is defined as "systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalized knowledge" (45 CFR 46.102d).
-Research subject to review thus includes, but is not limited to: pilot studies; class projects aimed for publication; Master's theses; Ph.D. dissertations; co-supervised work; independent research; and senior theses, whether such research takes place on or off the Wabash College campus, including work done outside of the United States.
+Research subject to review thus includes, but is not limited to: pilot studies; class projects aimed for publication or presentation outside the classroom (including at the Research Celebration); Master's theses; PhD dissertations; co-supervised work; independent research; and senior theses, whether such research takes place on or off the Wabash College campus, including work done outside of the United States.
 Note that oral history is generally excluded from IRB review but the investigator must confirm the status of each project through a conversation with the Chair or a member of the IRB.
-The IRB representative will seek to confirm (1) that the results are not generalizable and thus not true research under the federal definition; and (2) that best practice is followed in the design of oral history projects.
+The IRB representative will seek to confirm (1) that the results are not generalizable and thus not human subjects research under the federal definition; and (2) that best practice is followed in the design of oral history projects.

 [The text and documents of this website are modifications of the Bucknell University Institutional Review Board website, and used by permission of Jerry Rackoff, IRB Chair, Bucknell University.]